Fuzzy concept: Uncertainty

-Relevance

 However, this is not necessarily always so.
 A concept, even although it is not fuzzy at all, and even though it is very exact, could equally well fail to capture the meaning of something adequately.
 That is, a concept can be very precise and exact, but not – or insufficiently – applicable or relevant in the situation to which it refers.
 In this sense, a definition can be "very precise", but "miss the point" altogether.

-Security

 A fuzzy concept may indeed provide more security, because it provides a meaning for something when an exact concept is unavailable – which is better than not being able to denote it at all.
 A concept such as God, although not easily definable, for instance can provide security to the believer.

-Observer effect
+Physics

 In physics, the observer effect and Heisenberg's uncertainty principle indicate that there is a physical limit to the amount of precision that is knowable, with regard to the movements of subatomic particles and waves.
-That is, features of physical reality exist, where we can know that they vary in magnitude, but of which we can never know or predict exactly how big or small the variations are.
+That is, features of physical reality exist, of which we can know that they vary in magnitude, but of which we can never know or predict exactly how big or small the variations are.
 This insight suggests that, in some areas of our experience of the physical world, fuzziness is inevitable and can never be totally removed.
 Since the physical universe itself is incredibly large and diverse, it is not easy to imagine it, grasp it or describe it without using fuzzy concepts.
+Fuzzy logic can make an important contribution to modelling physical systems.

 Language

 Ordinary language, which uses symbolic conventions and associations which are often not logical, inherently contains many fuzzy concepts – "knowing what you mean" in this case depends partly on knowing the context (or being familiar with the way in which a term is normally used, or what it is associated with).
 This can be easily verified for instance by consulting a dictionary, a thesaurus or an encyclopedia which show the multiple meanings of words, or by observing the behaviours involved in ordinary relationships which rely on mutually understood meanings (see also Imprecise language).
 Bertrand Russell regarded ordinary language (in contrast to logic) as intrinsically vague.